end2endzone/cmakeonaplate/README.md

 ## Installation ##

 The FooLib's project defines a specific target to install the compiled binaries on the current system.
-This allows easy deployment and following software best practices.
+This allows easy deployment and follows software best practices.
 To install the compiled binaries, run the following command:
 ```cmake
 cmake --build . --config <config> --target install
 ```